Choose how you are going to run/operate your business

 According to a Companies House article, the certificate of incorporation is “conclusive evidence that the registration requirements of the Companies Act 2006 have been complied with and that the company is duly registered under this Act”.
 The certificate includes the company’s name and registered number, the date of incorporation, company type (private limited by shares) and, lastly, where the company’s registered office is based.

-How long does it take to register a company on Companies House?
+How long does it take to register a company in the UK on Companies House?

 Once a new company’s information is submitted to Companies House, it typically takes between 3 and 5 hours for the company to be officially formed; its surprisingly quick if all the forms are correct.